 - abnormal anatomy – specifically, an abnormality in the shape of the joint that causes excess strain on the labrum.

 Sometimes, FAI and labral tears occur together.

-Your hip abductor muscles move your leg laterally away from your body and also aid in rotation of the hip.
-Abductor tears are associated most often with high-impact sports, running, and impact-related accidents, and they also become more common with age-related degenerative changes in the hip joint.
+Your hip abductor muscles move your leg laterally away from your body and also aid in the rotation of the hip.
+Abductor tears are associated most often with high-impact sports, running, and impact-related accidents and they also become more common with age-related degenerative changes in the hip joint.

-Depending on the cause and extent of the injury, symptoms can vary in terms of severity, frequency and location.
+Depending on the cause and extent of the injury, hip injury symptoms can vary in terms of severity, frequency and location.
 The most common symptoms of any hip injury include:

 - stiffness or reduced range of motion when attempting to move the joint

 - joint instability and pain when attempting to bear weight on the joint or rotate the joint